Ross Devenish

 Ross Devenish (born 15 November 1939) is a South African film director.
-His 1980 film Marigolds in August was entered into the 30th Berlin International Film Festival, where it won the Berlin Bear Anniversary Prize.
-His 1977 feature film The Guest won a Bronze Leopard at Locarno International Film Festival.
+His film Marigolds in August (1980) was entered into the 30th Berlin International Film Festival, where it won the Berlin Bear Anniversary Prize.
+His feature film The Guest (1977) won a Bronze Leopard at Locarno International Film Festival.

-Ross also directed the eight-part adaptation of Bleak House which won three BAFTAs.
-Now that the Buffalo's Gone won a Blue Riband Award.
-He was one of the two directors engaged on Goal! about the World Cup Competition being held in England in 1966.
+Ross directed the eight-part adaptation of Charles Dickens' novel Bleak House, which won three BAFTAs.
+His documentary about Native Americans, Now that the Buffalo's Gone, won a Blue Riband Award.
+He was one of the two directors engaged on Goal!, about the World Cup Competition being held in England in 1966.
 Goal! received the Robert Flaherty Award from BAFTA.